RTP-LX: Can LLMs Evaluate Toxicity in Multilingual Scenarios?

-The results of our exact-match experiment for FLORES' Toxicity-200 block list is in \figref{blockrate}.
-When a word or phrase would be in the prompt, we would consider it blocked.
-This experiment served to baseline explicit toxicity of RTP-LX when compared to more subtle content, and allowed us to determine to what extent this dataset relied on lexical features as opposed to semantic features.
-Overall, the block list had a $43.4\pm0.1\%$ block rate across all languages and partitions, with Japanese being the lowest ($12\%$) and Italian the highest ($57\%$).
-In general, the manual subset had a much lower ($-27\%$ average) block rate when compared to the transcreated subset.
-This suggests that the models, on average, should consider $43\%$ of the corpus with a label denoting some toxicity.
+The results of our experiment for FLORES Toxicity-200 block list is in Figure \ref{fig:blockrate-toxic}.
+In the toxic prompts subset, the block list had a $24.3\pm8.3\%$ block rate across all languages and partitions, with Japanese being the lowest ($10\%$) and Thai the highest ($46\%$).
+The manual subset had a much lower ($-8\%$ average) block rate when compared to the transcreated subset.
+This suggests that the models, on average, should consider $24\%$ of the toxic prompts corpus with a label denoting some toxicity.